combatopera/Leytonium/README.md

 ### examine
 Open a shell in a throwaway container of the given image.

+### extractaudio
+Extract the audio from the given video files.

 ### fetchall
 Fetch all remotes of projects in directory.